Skip to content

 Scenario: An HMI in production cell 3 loses connectivity to the SCADA server every 15 minutes for approximately 30 seconds.

-Step 1: Identify the problem.
+Step 1: Identify the issue.
 Interview the operator: “The screen goes gray every 15 minutes, then comes back.”
 Check the NMS: no link-down events on the HMI port.
 Check recent changes: a new VFD was installed in cell 3 yesterday.

 Step 4: Plan of action.
 Reroute the Ethernet cable away from the VFD power cable.
 Use shielded cable (S/FTP Cat 6A).
 Maintain 200 mm separation between data and power cables.
 Rollback: restore original cable routing if the new routing causes other issues.